a740122/BT-Share/README.md

 code structure
 -------------
 - web

-  Web module is built on [tornado][5], and use it to provide seed search at 80 port.
+   Web module is built on tornado, and use it to provide seed search at 80 port.
-- crawler
+- [crawler][11]

    Crawler module runs a lot of spiders to crawl bittorents from serveral famous web sites.
-- mdht
+- [mdht][12]

    MDHT module is built on [twisted][3], and use it as a fake bittorent client to collect resouces' hashinfo from the [dht][4] network.

 tech detail